nodejs/node/doc/api/net.md

 [unspecified IPv6 address][] (`::`) when IPv6 is available, or the [unspecified IPv4 address][] (`0.0.0.0`) otherwise.

-*Note*: in most operating systems, listening to the [unspecified IPv6 address][] (`::`) may cause the `net.Server` to also listen on the [unspecified IPv4 address][] (`0.0.0.0`).
+*Note*: In most operating systems, listening to the [unspecified IPv6 address][] (`::`) may cause the `net.Server` to also listen on the [unspecified IPv4 address][] (`0.0.0.0`).